dewdotninja/mlpi/software/readme.md

 #### To create a local environment for this course

 * install miniconda from https://www.anaconda.com/download/success
-* (Optional) run 3 command lines that appear after you try the first command below
+* (Optional) run 3 command lines that appear if error occors when you try the first command below
 * create environment.
-You can use other # environment name in place of iaiiot
+You can use other environment name in place of mlpi

 ```console
 conda install -y jupyter